anuragsati/Notes/30-day-challenge.md

 	- The give away to a heap/priority queue question is whenever a question asks for k closest or k smallest or k largest.

-	- for min k values I should use max heap(priority queue) and max k values min heap

-	- to find min k elelmets use max heap and maintain the size of max heap till k now if smaller elements comes we can easily remove topmost element from maxheap and then insert that element that's why we use maxheap in min k problems.

 	- default priority queue = Max heap type
 	- priority_queue <..., ... , greater<int>> = Min heap